miminame-daisuki/nhentai-scraper/README.md

 ## Basic Usage

-1. (For people downloading from [Releases](releases))
-Create a folder with the name `inputs/` at the location of the `main` unix executable file.

-1. Create a file called `download_list.txt` inside the folder `inputs/`, and place the gallery id/tag name/artist name ... you wish to download in the file, separated by line breaks.\
-Example `download_list.txt`:

-    ```text
-    artist:
-    tag:
-    group:
-    search:
-    #114514
-    ```

-1. (Optional) Add `repeats` to `download_list.txt`
-if you wish to download repeated galleries
-(i.e. galleries with the same title as the already downloaded ones, but with different ids)

-1. (Optional) Create another file called `blacklist.txt` inside the `inputs/` folder, and place the list of tags you want to avoid downloading, separated by line breaks.\
-Example `blacklist.txt`:

-    ```text
-    tag:yaoi
-    tag:males only
-    ```

-1. Find your cookies and headers with your browser of choice for bypassing CloudFlare.
+1. Export your cookies and headers with your browser of choice for bypassing CloudFlareand Anubis.
 Example using Safari:
     1. Visit to [nhentai.net](https://nhentai.net).
     1. (Optional) Log in to your account